tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 When importing your database instances to the API, Tidal Migrations's sync tool will check for existing database instances, based on their name, and update the changed data for those database instances.
 If the given database instance to sync does not exist already, it will add it to the Tidal Migrations API.

-The syncronization of your Database Instances can be performed by following the above procedure with a simple JSON document of the data:
+To synchronize your Database Instances data, It must have the following JSON format.
 ```
 {
   "database_instances" : [
     {
-    "created_at": "2018-05-25T05:01:48.533Z",
-    "updated_at": "2018-05-25T05:01:48.588Z",
       "name": "720 TASK DB",
       "database_size_mb": 1870,
       "database_path": "C:\\system\\databases\\720_TASK_DB",
       "description": "This is a general description for this database instance.
 This database primarily purpose it to server an application that needs this data.",
+      "environment": "production",
       "custom_fields": {
-            "Technologies": "Approval Management System DB"
+        "technologies": "Approval Management System DB"
-      },
-    "environment_id": 2,
-    "move_group_id": 3
+      }
     }
   ]
 }
 ```